-§ 200.441 Fines, penalties, damages and other settlements.
+§200.441 Fines, penalties, damages and other settlements.

 Costs resulting from non-Federal entity violations of, alleged violations of, or failure to comply with, Federal, state, tribal, local or foreign laws and regulations are unallowable, except when incurred as a result of compliance with specific provisions of the Federal award, or with prior written approval of the Federal awarding agency.
-See also §200.435 Defense and prosecution of criminal and civil proceedings, claims, appeals and patent infringements.
+See also § 200.435.

-§ 200.442 Fund raising and investment management costs.
+§200.442 Fund raising and investment management costs.

-- (a) Costs of organized fund raising, including financial campaigns, endowment drives, solicitation of gifts and bequests, and similar expenses incurred to raise capital or obtain contributions are unallowable.
+(a) Costs of organized fund raising, including financial campaigns, endowment drives, solicitation of gifts and bequests, and similar expenses incurred to raise capital or obtain contributions are unallowable.
 Fund raising costs for the purposes of meeting the Federal program objectives are allowable with prior written approval from the Federal awarding agency.
-Proposal costs are covered in \$200.460 Proposal costs. - (b) Costs of investment counsel and staff and similar expenses incurred to enhance income from investments are unallowable except when associated with investments covering pension, self-insurance, or other funds which include Federal participation allowed by this part. - (c) Costs related to the physical custody and control of monies and securities are allowable.
+Proposal costs are covered in §200.460.

+(b) Costs of investment counsel and staff and similar expenses incurred to enhance income from investments are unallowable except when associated with investments covering pension, self-insurance, or other funds which include Federal participation allowed by this part.

+(c) Costs related to the physical custody and control of monies and securities are allowable.

-(d) Both allowable and unallowable fund raising and investment activities must be allocated as an appropriate share of indirect costs under the conditions described in §200.413 Direct costs.
+(d) Both allowable and unallowable fund-raising and investment activities must be allocated as an appropriate share of indirect costs under the conditions described in §200.413.

-§ 200.443 Gains and losses on disposition of depreciable assets.
+§200.443 Gains and losses on disposition of depreciable assets.

-- (a) Gains and losses on the sale, retirement, or other disposition of depreciable property must be included in the year in which they occur as credits or charges to the asset cost grouping(s) in which the property was included.
-The amount of the gain or loss to be included as a credit or charge to the appropriate asset cost grouping(s) is the difference between the amount realized on the property and the undepreciated basis of the property. - (b) Gains and losses from the disposition of depreciable property must not be recognized as a separate credit or charge under the following conditions: - (1) The gain or loss is processed through a depreciation account and is reflected in the depreciation allowable under §§ 200.436 Depreciation and 200.439 Equipment and other capital expenditures. - (2) The property is given in exchange as part of the purchase price of a similar item and the gain or loss is taken into account in determining the depreciation cost basis of the new item. - (3) A loss results from the failure to maintain permissible insurance, except as otherwise provided in §200.447 Insurance and indemnification. - (4) Compensation for the use of the property was provided through use allowances in lieu of depreciation. - (5) Gains and losses arising from mass or extraordinary sales, retirements, or other dispositions must be considered on a case-by-case basis. - (c) Gains or losses of any nature arising from the sale or exchange of property other than the property covered in paragraph (a) of this section, e.g., land, must be excluded in computing Federal award costs. - (d) When assets acquired with Federal funds, in part or wholly, are disposed of, the distribution of the proceeds must be made in accordance with
+(a) Gains and losses on the sale, retirement, or other disposition of depreciable property must be included in the year in which they occur as credits or charges to the asset cost grouping(s) in which the property was included.
+The amount of the gain or loss to be included as a credit or charge to the appropriate asset cost grouping(s) is the difference between the amount realized on the property and the undepreciated basis of the property.

-§§ 200.310 Insurance Coverage through 200.316 Property trust relationship.
+(b) Gains and losses from the disposition of depreciable property must not be recognized as a separate credit or charge under the following conditions:

+(1) The gain or loss is processed through a depreciation account and is reflected in the depreciation allowable under §§ 200.436 and 200.439.

+(2) The property is given in exchange as part of the purchase price of a similar item and the gain or loss is taken into account in determining the depreciation cost basis of the new item.

+(3) A loss results from the failure to maintain permissible insurance, except as otherwise provided in §200.447.

+(4) Compensation for the use of the property was provided through use allowances in lieu of depreciation.

+(5) Gains and losses arising from mass or extraordinary sales, retirements, or other dispositions must be considered on a case-by-case basis.

+(c) Gains or losses of any nature arising from the sale or exchange of property other than the property covered in paragraph (a) of this section, e.g., land, must be excluded in computing Federal award costs.

+(d) When assets acquired with Federal funds, in part or wholly, are disposed of, the distribution of the proceeds must be made in accordance with § 200.310 through 200.316 of this part.

 [78 FR 78608, Dec.
 26, 2013, as amended at 79 FR 75886, Dec.
-19, 2014]
+19, 2014; 85 FR 49568, Aug.
+13, 2020]

-§ 200.444 General costs of government.
+§200.444 General costs of government.